- Daily & Weekly newsletters

 When do I need to file my Belgian income tax return?

 If you are too late, you can always give a power of attorney to an accountant or tax adviser (that is done online at the latest on 31 August).
-He can then file online until 25 October.
-However, on behalf of all tax advisers, please do not bring your shoebox with your payslips and tax documents on the 20th of October
+He can then file online until 24 October.
+However, on behalf of all accountants and tax advisers, please do not bring your shoebox with your payslips and tax documents on 20 October.

 When do I receive my tax return?

 It's 1 June and I haven't received my tax return yet

 If you filed your tax return online last year, that is normal.
 Once you file online, the tax authorities assume that you want to continue filing online and they do not send you a paper tax return anymore.
 In the past you could ask to receive a paper tax return again the following year, as a sort of reminder.
 The tax authorities do not send them anymore; that saves on postage.

 This is also where you should go if you lost or misplaced your tax return.
 Do not use a photocopy of a friend’s tax return; that would only get you both in trouble.

 We received a tax bill instead of a tax return